What happens when you combine a paper plate with traced footprint cutouts? You get a fun paper plate turkey craft with footprint feathers!

 I have eaten turkey since I was little, especially on Thanksgiving.
 I'd seen them on TV but never really in person.
 Maybe in the zoo a few times or a field trip to a farm, but it wasn't something common for me.
 One day we were driving through my husband's small home town when all of the sudden, trotting across the road was a turkey.
 A wild turkey, but still.
 A turkey just trotting across the road.
 My daughter was so ecstatic - squealing that she saw a real life turkey!

-This turkey craft may not be a real life turkey and it may not cross the street but it is adorable, just like these Turkey Hand Puppets!
+This paper plate turkey may not be a real life turkey and it may not cross the street but it is adorable, just like these handprint turkey crafts!

 Paper Plate Turkey Craft Tutorial